Types of Wood Fences: Which One is Right for You?

 Did you know that about half of all yards in America have fences?
 There are many benefits of having a fence for your yard.
-From making your yard feel more comfortable, to giving your property more privacy.
-However, how should you go about choosing the best wood for your fence?
+From making your yard feel more comfortable to giving your property more privacy.
+However, how should you choose the best type of wood for your fence?

 How to Choose the Best Wood for Your Fence

-Before you choose any species of wood, you need to consider the quality of the wood first since not all wood is created equal.
-The best wood for a fence, of course, will need to be sturdy enough to withstand wind, rain, and maybe a bit of impact from a stray soccer ball or baseball.
+Before you choose any species, you need to consider the quality of the wood first.
+The best wood for a fence must be sturdy enough to withstand elements and a bit of impact.

-Construction or premium grade wood is the best kind of wood you can buy, though it is also some of the most expensive.
-However, if you’re asking yourself, “What wood is best for a fence?” there’s no doubting that high-quality wood like these are always on the list.
+Construction or premium-grade wood is the best kind of wood you can buy, though it is also some of the most expensive.
+If you’re asking yourself, “What wood is best for a fence?” there’s no doubt that high-quality wood is always on the list.

-When compared to standard wood, you can easily tell the difference with premium wood.
-Premium wood is more durable and has a better look compared to standard wood.
-Even the strongest storm will have a hard time knocking over a premium wood fence.
+You can quickly tell the difference between premium wood compared to standard wood.
+Premium wood is more durable and has a better look than standard wood.
+Even the strongest storm will have difficulty knocking over a premium wood fence.

-More than that, you can be sure that your yard will be much more secure and private once you put up a high-quality fence.
+You can be sure that your yard will be much more secure and private once you put up a high-quality fence.
 If you have dogs or children, there’s no way they’ll be able to sneak through the fence.
-For the same reason, no stray dogs or anything else will be able to slip through your fence and into your yard either.
+No stray dogs or anything else can slip through your fence and into your yard, either.

-This is especially true when you have professional fence installers like Texas Best Fence put up your fence for you.
+This is especially true when professional fence installers like Texas Best Fence put up your fence for you.
 We pride ourselves in being one of the best fence providers in northern Texas and always providing high-quality results.
-We are professionals who know exactly how to install fences so they will stick around for a long time to come.
+We are professionals who know how to install fences so that they will stick around for a long time.

 But what about the species of wood?
 How do different wood species differ when being used for fences?